andreiw/UefiToolsPkg/Applications/ls/README.md

 Really hacky port.
 Sorry.

+**This tool has been only validated with the modified StdLib libraries in this distributon.**

 Limitations (mostly of edk2 StdLib implementation):
 - Terminal columns always 80.
 - No `-o` option (show flags)